Renting a Cargo Van for Moving: Everything You Need to Know

 Make sure you get insurance and drive safely on the roads.
 These vans are more difficult to drive than normal cars especially with trailers attached to them.

 Buying a Cargo Van: is it worth the money?

 If you’re going to be using it long term it may be worth it to buy a new or used cargo van.
 Many of the companies that rent them sell them at the end of their use, you can often get great deals from government, police, and used car auctions.

 You can greatly reduce what you pay by using websites like RentalCars.com and Kayak.
 These booking engines compare the rates of top companies so you can choose the cheapest, most cost-effective alternative!

 Save time by renting from big brands!

-To ensure that your moving experience is as hassle-free as possible, you will need to choose from a national name brand rental company.
-If you do not want to return your rental van to its original location, a national brand will typically have many other closer alternatives to choose from.
+To ensure that your moving experience is as hassle-free as possible, you will probably be better off choosing a national name brand company.
+If you don’t want to return your van to its original location, a national brand will typically have many location alternatives to choose from.

 Don’t skimp on insurance